Abhijit20112003/qrcode-api/README.md

 # Conclusion

 The QR Code API makes it easy to generate QR codes for a variety of payloads.
-With a simple RESTful API, you can easily create QR codes for text, URLs, phone numbers, and more.
+With a simple RESTful API, you can easily create QR codes for text, URLs, phone numbers, and more api is live rapid api.